Skip to main content

 Origins in Colonialism

 Tea, or Camellia sinensis L., production in Bangladesh began under British colonial rule and has continued today after their independence in 1971.[1]
-The East India Company established themselves in Bangladesh, bringing with them the tea plants from China.
-Tea production also began in Bangladesh in Chittagong in 1840.
+Bangladesh is the modern nation state discussed here, but is referred to as Bengal during the British colonial period, as East Pakistan following the end of British rule in 1947.
+The difference in these labels rests in who was deciding Bangladesh’s future, before Bangladesh gained autonomy and independence.
+The East India Company established themselves in Bangladesh, bringing with them the tea plants from China in 1757..
 Rather than working with the Bengali people, the British brought with them plans for labor recruitment and labor structure.
-The British would select managers and assistant managers from around the plantation area, and use them to recruit laborers from elsewhere.
+The British would select managers and assistant managers from around the plantation area and use them to recruit laborers from elsewhere.
 Those who lived closest to the plantations did not want to change their lives as self employed farmers or fishermen.
 The British manipulated people from Uttar Pradesh, Madras and West Bengal who were poor and illiterate.
-Their civil rights were stripped when they signed on as tea laborers, meaning that the East India Company could report anyone to the police who tried to flee or did not work hard enough.
+When they signed on as tea laborers their lives became at the mercy of the British, meaning that the East India Company could report anyone to the police who tried to flee or did not work hard enough.
 Tea laborers, men and women, were paid a wage barely enough to buy bread, often paid with coinage only usable within the plantation.
 This quickly evolved into “state sponsored socio-economic conditions” continuing to today, controlling laborers by restricting their movements and options through coercion and threats.[2]
 The colonial manager-laborer relationship persists and affects how workers are treated.

 Land and Labor in the Tea Sector